kostas-kapasakis/discovery-service/README.md

 Github actions have been used to support a basic build and run test pipeline You can access the pipeline from the following link https://github.com/kostas-kapasakis/discovery-service/actions/workflows/node.js.yml

+## CD pipeline

+The GitHub repo has been connected with Herocu.

+Any time there is a new commit in the main branch a new release will be trigger in Herocu and will deploy a new version.

+The deployed api url is **https://discovery-service-api.herokuapp.com/**